ibm-cloud-architecture/refarch-eda/README.md

  [Read more ...](docs/evt-backbone/README.md)

-3- **Taking an Action** after an event has occurred is one of the fundamental operations for any event driven solution  **IBM Cloud Functions** provides a simplified event driven programming model, enabling developers to simply write the *action* code in the language of their choice and have Cloud Functions, manage the compute workload.
+3- **Taking an Action** after an event has occurred is one of the fundamental operations for any event driven solution.  **IBM Cloud Functions** provides a simplified event driven programming model, enabling developers to simply write the *action* code in the language of their choice and have Cloud Functions manage the compute workload.

 With this simplified  model: